 There is no suggestion that people have become ill from eating meat supplied by Russell Hume.

-Peter James, partner with Harrison Clark Rickerbys’ regulatory team and a specialist in food hygiene cases, said: “This kind of situation is disastrous both for the business and for its customers – it remains to be seen what problems the FSA had identified, but it has left customers searching for other suppliers and left Russell Hume’s reputation blemished.
+Heath Thomas, partner with Harrison Clark Rickerbys’ regulatory team and a specialist in food hygiene cases, said: “This kind of situation is disastrous both for the business and for its customers – it remains to be seen what problems the FSA had identified, but it has left customers searching for other suppliers and left Russell Hume’s reputation blemished.

 “This illustrates why food hygiene is not just a matter of red tape – the regulations are a crucial part of business and must be complied with.”